LEDNet: Joint Low-light Enhancement and Deblurring in the Dark: More Discussions on LEDNet

 \subsection{Analysis on CurveNLU}

-\textbf{Curve Parameter Visualization.} To further explore CurveNLU, we visualize an example of estimated curve parameters $A$ in Figure~\ref{fig:curve_param}(a).
+\textbf{Curve Parameter Visualization.} To further explore CurveNLU, we visualize an example of estimated curve parameters $A$ in Fig.~\ref{fig:curve_param}(a).
 The parameters are significantly different between unsaturated regions and saturated regions.
-Figure~\ref{fig:curve_param}(b) shows two estimated curves of blue and red points in Figure~\ref{fig:curve_param}(a), which lay in the unsaturated region and saturated region respectively.
-The red curve of the unsaturated region has the greater curvature, thus, there is a larger feature intensity increase for darker areas.
-In contrast, the blue curve of the saturated region that has a curvature close to 0 tends to maintain the feature value in the saturation regions.
+Fig.~\ref{fig:curve_param}(b) shows two estimated curves of blue and red points in Fig.~\ref{fig:curve_param}(a), which lay in the unsaturated region and saturated region respectively.
+The red curve of the unsaturated region has the greater curvature, thus, there is a lager feature intensity increase for darkder areas.
+In contrast, the blue curve of the saturated region that has a curvature close to 0 tends to maintain the feature value in the saturated regions.
 Therefore, the non-linear CurveNLU modules can increase intensity for dark areas while avoiding overexposure in the saturation regions.

 \textbf{Effect of Curve Order.} To explore the effect of curve order $n$ in the CurveNLU module, we conduct experiments that use different $n$ for comparison.
 As shown in Table~\ref{tab:n_curenlu}, using the higher curve order $n$ over 3 only leads to slight PSNR/SSIM gains.
 Thus we use $n = 3$ in our CurveNLU modules as a trade-off between computational complexity and performance.
-Compared with the baseline ($n$ = 0) without CurveNLU inserted, our proposed LEDNet obtains a large performance gain.
+Notably, compared with the baseline without CurveNLU inserted, i.e., $n = 0$, our proposed LEDNet obtains a large performance gain.

-\eat{ \textbf{Effectiveness of CurveNLU.} Table 2 in the main manuscript has suggested that using CurveNLU can boost the performance of our LEDNet in terms of PSNR and SSIM.
-Figure~\ref{fig:curvenlu_dist} shows the luminance distribution of the output of networks with and without CurveNLU.
-The histogram distribution of w/ CurveNLU shows a shift to the large intensity.
-It further shows that adopting CurveNLU enables LEDNet to be more effective to boost the intensity in the dark regions.